The Question Everyone's Asking

 Overall Traffic Impact

-- 8% clicked AI Overview sources
+- Some users click through to AI Overview sources

 By Query Intent